bsmith89/blog/content/Code/swc-python-lesson.md

 [topic-1]: http://swcarpentry.github.io/python-novice-inflammation/01-numpy.html

-It _was_ very good, however, for introducing some python specifics, especially things which learners coming from other languages like R or Mathematica might not know (e.g. 0-indexing, slices, that variable assignment happens when that line is executed, etc.).
+It _was_ very good, however, for introducing some python specifics, especially things that learners coming from other languages like R or Mathematica might not know (e.g. 0-indexing, slices, that variable assignment happens when each line is executed, etc.).
 It gave learners a chance to be surprised by their misconceptions and ask questions.